nonlogos/jekyll-now/_posts/2017-12-13-publish-node-library.md

 ## Set up git repo
 1. create a new git repo
 2. create a new local folder
-3. in your terminal and inside the local folder, run `git init`
+3. in your terminal and inside the local folder, run {% ihighlight javascript %} git init {% endihighlight %}
 4. run `git remote add {url to remote git repo}` to add the remote link to the local repo

 ## Add manifest file to npm package using npm init